 Despite the arduous process of canning tomatoes, Erica Strauss still finds it delightful to spend 16 hours from her day dedicated to this activity.
-Within Stauss' blogpost "Zombies vs. The Joy of Canning: Motivation in the Productive Home," her desire to pursue a life of an urban farmer does not solely rely on the political-economic factors; it also depends on her own love to keep a productive home.
-Although Strauss agrees that "we owe it to local farmers to source directly from them" (Strauss 78) and reject industrial food, much of the reason why she spends time canning her own tomatoes, making jam, etc. relies on the gratification from her hard work.
+Within Stauss' blogpost "Zombies vs. The Joy of Canning: Motivation in the Productive Home", her desire to pursue a life of an urban farmer does not solely rely on the political-economic factors; it also depends on her own love to keep a productive home.
+Although Strauss agrees that "we owe it to local farmers to source directly from them" (Strauss 78) and reject industrial food, much of the reason why she can her own tomatoes, make jam, etc. relies on the gratification from her hard work.
 Choosing to follow an urban farmer path is very much a radical statement according to Strauss because you are seeking "greater productivity and less consumption" (Strauss 79) within your household.
-While such motives are very good reasons to follow this political movement, she argues that we are driven to action due to fear or anger (Strauss 79).
-In fact, Strauss makes it her main point that we should be driven to action due to our passion for what is urban farming because it reflects the kind of work that makes us happy and relaxed (Strauss 79).
-It should be a movement that makes us proud in our independence and joyful creation.
+While such motives are very good reasons to follow this political movement, she argues that we are driven to action due to fear or anger.
+In fact, Strauss makes it her main point that we should be driven to action due to our passion for what is urban farming.

 From the beginning of the blogpost, it is very clear that Strauss questions why she dedicates a good chunk of her time towards canning her own tomatoes, growing her own lettuce, and cooking from scratch.
 Although she presents many micro-economical levels of reasoning toward her course of actions, she does not reveal her thesis until the reader reaches the conclusion of the blogpost.
-Strauss claims that in order to be an urban farmer, one must "love food enough to work for it" (Strauss 80).
+Strauss claims that in order to be an urban farmer, one must love food enough to work for it (Strauss 80).
 It should not feel like a burden that we are attempting to control.
 An important piece of evidence Strauss provides to support this thesis is the fact that you must be comfortable enough in getting your hands dirty and your brows sweaty (Strauss 80).
 It is more than just surviving hard labor; you must be able to celebrate it.
 Having the drive to stay up late in order to wait patiently by the canning pot is a step one must enjoy as Strauss learned to do.
 This also correlates very much with one of Strauss' values regarding urban-farming.
-An important warrant the reader can identify regarding Strauss is her appreciation for hard work and the satisfaction that results from it.
-Strauss provides backing for this warrant by stating that an individual must be able to enjoy the process of "reducing strawberry syrup to get just the right texture in [their] jam" (Strauss 80).
-This is an example from Strauss' own life; it signifies the patience required in order to develop and produce an organic product from your own garden and cherishing the fruits of your labor.
+An important warrant the reader can identify regarding Strauss is the fact that she respects the gains reaped from hard work as a result of enjoying the process of urban-farming instead of viewing it as a chore.
 This provides a lead way to a second warrant regarding Strauss' values for becoming an urban-farmer: the productivity and healthy consumption that can be achieved within households.
-Strauss supports this warrant with yet another example from her own life; by canning her own tomatoes, Strauss accumulated a year's worth of supply (Strauss 77).
-This is significant because it displays both the money saved and the substantial amount of healthy product that can be achieved from urban farming.
 By growing one's own crops and keeping a garden, you are straying away from the dependence on industrial food.